 Once you arrive at Pine Valley you’ll find a few tent platforms scattered in the forest and the ageing yet comfortable hut set amongst the trees.

-You need to spend at least one night at Pine Valley to do one of the side trips.
+You need to spend at least one night at Pine Valley to do one of the side hikes.

 Here is a list of all the main side excursions, with Cradle Mountain being the most popular: